Below you will find some practical information regarding your stay at Rønshoved.

 Kiosk - A limited assortment of goods.

-Library - We have a small library with mostly Danish literature
+Library - We have a decent library with mostly Danish literature

 We have a fully equipped music room at your disposal